anon-submission-code/task-specific-prompt-rewriter/README.md

-# Enhancing LLM Performance with a Task‑Specific Prompt Re‑writer
+# TARP: Enhancing LLM Performance with a Task‑Aware Prompt Re‑writer

 Large Language Models (LLMs) can achieve much stronger results when they receive well‑formed prompts, yet writing those prompts is a barrier for many users.
-This repository implements a **Prompt Rewriter** that automatically reformulates user queries and feeds the rewrites to a task LLM.
+This repository implements a **Task-Aware Prompt Rewriter** **(TARP)** that automatically reformulates user queries and feeds the rewrites to a task LLM.
 The rewriter is trained with **Group Relative Policy Optimization (GRPO)** and rewarded with both classic text‑overlap metrics and **LLM‑as‑a‑Judge** scores.
 The work includes benchmarking on question answering, summarization, and arithmetic reasoning tasks.

 ---